Divergent-Insights/dbt-dataquality/README.md

 ## Contributions
 We love contributions!
-Currently, we don't have a roadmap for this package so feel free to help where you can Here's some ideas where we would love your contribution
+Currently, we don't have a roadmap for this package so feel free to help where you can

+Here's some ideas where we would love your contribution:

 - Adding support for other databases such as Microsoft SQL Server and PostgreSQL
 - Extending the downstream data models and incorporate more comprehensive data quality testing coverage and advanced metrics
+- Contributing new dashboards from different tools such as Tableau
-- You can contact us at info@divergentinsights.com.au
+- If you have any questions, you can contact us at info@divergentinsights.com.au

 ## High Level Architecture

 ![High-Level Architecture](https://raw.githubusercontent.com/Divergent-Insights/dbt-dataquality/main/dashboards/dbt_dataquality-high_level_architecture.png)

-## Package Overview
+## Architecture Overview

 As per the high-level architecture diagram, these are the different functionalities that this package provides: